 Georgia car insurance rates by city

 The average car insurance rates in Georgia vary by city.
-This is because more populated areas tend to have more accidents.
+This is because more populated areas generally have more accidents.

-In the table below you’ll find the average rate for each city as well as the percentage increase from an average full premium of $1,982.
+In the table below, you’ll find the average rate for each city and the percentage increase from an average full coverage premium of $1,982.

 |City||Average annual premium for full coverage||% increase in average annual premium|